Select your language

 Year: 2019

-• In nursing homes (in the Wallonia-Brussels Federation), residents with the chronic illness status were more often vaccinated (84.2%) than residents without the chronic illness status (73.9%).
+• In nursing homes in Brussels and Wallonia, residents with a “chronic disease” status were more often vaccinated (84.2%) than those without this status (73.9%).

 Breast cancer screening (P-6 and P-7)